aaron-grau/curic/ruby/readings/xor.md

  1   1    1     1     0
 ```

-While all bit-wise operations offer comprehensiveness, only
-XOR returns `1` and `0` in equal probability.
-This allows it to produce more
+This allows it to produce more uniformly distributed values, distinguishing it
-uniformly distributed values, distinguishing it as a desirable hashing method.
+as a desirable hashing method.

 [truth-tables]: http://lampiweb.com/help/freebasic/TblTruth.html
 [log-op]: https://en.wikipedia.org/wiki/Logical_connective